SEIR-7-06/django-signup-login-logout/README.md

       user = form.save()
       # This is how we log a user in via code
       login(request, user)
-      return redirect('index')
+      return redirect('cats_index')
     else:
       error_message = 'Invalid sign up - try again'
-  # A bad POST or a GET request, so render signup.html with an empty form
+  # A GET or a bad POST request, so render signup.html with an empty form
   form = UserCreationForm()
   context = {'form': form, 'error_message': error_message}
   return render(request, 'registration/signup.html', context)